 By: Joel Delgado

-Whether it's the tires on our cars and trucks, the fancy cordless vacuum cleaners in our homes or the cameras on our smartphones, it’s easy to forget that technology developed by NASA is part of our everyday lives.
+Whether it's the tires on our cars and trucks, the fancy cordless vacuum cleaners in our homes or the cameras on our smartphones, the technology developed by NASA is part of our everyday lives.

-But even more forgotten is the process that takes the technologies created by the agency from their mission environments down to Earth.
+Taking the technologies created by the agency from their mission environments down to Earth is a complex endeavor.

 Thanks to one FIU professor and NASA’s willingness to facilitate learning experiences for universities, one class of graduate students got a first-hand look at that process and an opportunity to put what they learned in the classroom into practice.

-Twenty graduate students in the Global Strategic Communications program created a strategic communications plan for three different technologies developed by NASA and now slated for public use, also known as "spinoffs," during the Fall 2016 semester.
+During the Fall 2016 semester, 20 graduate students in the Global Strategic Communications program created a strategic communication plan for three different technologies developed by NASA and now slated for public use, also known as "spinoffs."

 The students created the communication plans as their final project for a global reputation management course taught by School of Communication + Journalism professor Elif Ozkaya, who reached out to representatives from NASA’s Technology Transfer (T2) Program to gauge interest in a potential partnership.